 Campers choose their activities through our “Directed Free-Choice” program.
-Every three days campers select their activities from a menu divided into four activity periods.
+Every three days, campers select their activities from a menu divided into four activity periods.
 Our creative and caring counselors guide campers in their selections, allowing for freedom to choose activities with staff support.
-Our program builds independence, fosters personal growth and teaches life-lessons campers will carry with them long after summer ends.
+Our summer program builds independence, fosters personal growth and teaches life-lessons campers will carry with them long after summer ends.

 Within the safe and supportive Windsor Mountain community, campers challenge themselves physically, emotionally, and intellectually.
 We have ample time to play and skill-build while enjoying music, arts, sports, theatre, ropes course, zip-line, rock-climbing, archery, farm and garden, sailing, swimming, wilderness adventure, environmental awareness, or community service.
 Swim instruction is our only required activity.
-We also offer specialty programs in sailing, visual arts, performing arts and film-making, as well as 3-day wilderness adventure trips.
+We also offer specialty summer programs in sailing, visual arts, performing arts and film-making, as well as 3-day wilderness adventure trips.

 But this list does not even begin to describe the unique and creative activities that our staff and campers create, such as “Questions of the Universe,” where campers examine interesting issues like whether time-travel is possible, or play a game of “Gatorball” (a sport invented at WMI), or help construct an obstacle course for our Labradoodle, Cody.
 Also, campers partner with counselors in activities that interest them, such as chess, fashion design or frisbee golf.
 The possibilities are endless!